apache/beam/website/www/site/content/en/documentation/programming-guide.md

 you access the enumeration either as a string or a value.
 For example:

 {{< highlight java >}}
-EnumerationType.Value enumValue = enumType.valueOf(“RED”);
+EnumerationType.Value enumValue = enumType.valueOf("RED");
-enumValue.getValue();  // Returns 0, the integer value of the constant. enumValue.toString();  // Returns “RED”, the string value of the constant
+enumValue.getValue();  // Returns 0, the integer value of the constant. enumValue.toString();  // Returns "RED", the string value of the constant
 {{< /highlight >}}

 Given a row object with an enumeration field, you can also extract the field as the enumeration value.

 {{< highlight java >}}
-EnumerationType.Value enumValue = row.getLogicalTypeValue(“color”, EnumerationType.Value.class);
+EnumerationType.Value enumValue = row.getLogicalTypeValue("color", EnumerationType.Value.class);
 {{< /highlight >}}

 Automatic schema inference from Java POJOs and JavaBeans automatically converts Java enums to EnumerationType logical